Sheffield DocFest: 2013

-2013 saw a record number of films and delegates.
+In 2013, there was a record number of films and delegates.
 Delegate numbers rose by 18% to 3,129.
 There were a record 18 international delegations including representatives from Armenia, Canada, Jordan, Morocco, the Netherlands, the State of Palestine, Russia, South Africa, and South Sudan, attending the Festival with a special focus on factual filmmaking in their regions.

-250 buyers and Decision Makers from over 20 countries attended.
+Over 20 countries were presented by 250 buyers and decision makers.

-Film submissions topped 2000 for the first time.
-120 films were shown, of which there were 77 feature length documentaries, 33 shorts, 10 interactive projects and one art installation.
+Film submissions topped 2,000 for the first time.
+Films shown numbered at least 200, of which there were 77 feature length documentaries, 33 shorts, 10 interactive projects and one art installation.
 There were 18 world premieres, 12 UK premieres, and 5 European premieres.
-A record 14 films screening at DocFest were developed and funded through MeetMarket, including Joshua Oppenheimer's The Act of Killing which went on to win the Audience Award.
+A record 14 film screening at DocFest were developed and funded through MeetMarket, including Joshua Oppenheimer's The Act of Killing which went on to win the Audience Award.

 World premieres included Basically, Johnny Moped, Emptying The Skies, Everybody's Child, A Fragile Trust: Plagiarism, Power & Jayson Blair at the New York Times, Here Was Cuba, Mirage Men, Notes from the Inside with James Rhodes, Particle fever, Plot for Peace, Project Wild Thing, Richard Pryor: Omit the Logic, The Big Melt, Which Way is the Front Line from Here?
 The Life and Time of Tim Hetherington, The Man Whose Mind Exploded, The Road to Fame, The Secret Life of Uri Geller – Psychic Spy?, Thin Ice, and To Let The World In.

 European premieres included After Tiller, Dirty Wars, and Pandora's Promise.

 UK premieres included The Act of Killing and The Crash Reel.
 The Act of Killing went on to win a Bafta and was named best film of 2013 by The Guardian.

 Film strands included Behind the Beats, Best of British, Cross-Platform, Euro/Doc, First Cut, Global Encounters, New York Times Op-Docs, Queer Screen, Resistance, Shorts, The Habit of Art, and This Sporting Life.

 A new strand, Films on Film, screened a notable film with a documentary about it, for example The Exorcist (Director's Cut) with The Fear of God: 25 Years of The Exorcist, and John Waters' Female Trouble with I Am Divine.
 This strand aimed to attract a wider mix of people, and was supported by Lottery funding through the BFI's Film Festival Fund which provides extra resources to help grow film festival audiences.

 The DocFest Retrospective strand celebrated the work of Japanese filmmaker Shōhei Imamura.

 More than 75 directors were present and took part in Q&A sessions.